As with the foreach, there is no while keyword in Golang. However, we can make a while loop with the for statement. Classic for has the form of:

 for initialization; condition; post-condition {

-When we omit the initialization and post-condition statements, we get the conditional for
+When we omit the initialization and post-condition statements, we get the conditional for loop that has the same effect as while loop available in other programming languages:

 for condition {